-HEM Sapphire is the leading material for highly sophisticated optical applications that require reliability, strength and a wide range of light transmittance.
-Sapphire transmits light over a broad wavelength range spanning from 0.15 to 5 microns.
+HEM® sapphire is the #1 leading sapphire material for highly sophisticated optical applications that require reliability, strength and a wide range of light transmittance.
+HEM Sapphire transmits light over a broad wavelength range spanning from 150nm to 5.5 microns.

 - Low dn/dt over a wide range of lengths, (window temperature gradient does not cause image blur or foresight error)